NickSam121/nuHDM-cosmo-sims/README.md

 # nuHDM-cosmo-sims
-This describes how to conduct cosmological MOND simulations with Phantom of RAMSES (PoR - which is a MONDified version of RAMSES), on the nuHDM cosmological framework.
+This describes how to conduct cosmological MOND simulations with Phantom of RAMSES (PoR - which is a MONDified version of RAMSES), on the nuHDM cosmological framework (no SF, no EFE).
 Samaras, Grandis and Kroupa 2025 (10.1093/mnras/staf1041) have optimized the traditional nuHDM cosmological model to a newer version of it, the opt-nuHDM model.
 They have modernized it with respect to ESA's Planck 2018 data.
 Both nuHDM variant models are flat (omK=0), following a FLRW metric in the background.
 The nuHDM has the same amount of omch2 in omnuh2, but the opt-nuHDM has very different cosmological parameters (opt_nuHDM.ini).
 There are 3 steps to perform these simulations: first, the generation of Initial Conditions, second the actual hydrodynamical simulations and third the identification of bound structures.

 To generate the Initial Conditions with CAMB and MUSIC:
 1. a) These simulations are designed to commence at z = 199.0, so one needs to specify that in CAMB (transfer_redshift(1) = 199.0).
 Once CAMB is installed, one needs to incorporate the extra, massive but light (11eV), sterile neutrino on the namelist: